March 2, 2022

 As I set up my tent, I learned her name was Prov (short for “Provider,” since she had a habit of trying to offload the extra food from her resupply boxes onto other hikers).
 She hiked the AT in 2018, one year before I thru-hiked it.
 Prov seemed friendly enough, but it was getting dark and cold, I was too tired to be social for long.

-As I made myself dinner and cleaned up for the evening, I did a quick check of the insect bite on my shin.
-It still itched like crazy, but it didn’t look any bigger than it had when I woke up this morning.
+As I made myself dinner and cleaned up for the evening, I did a quick check of the gnarly insect bite on my shin.
+It still itched like crazy, but it didn’t look any larger than it had when I woke up this morning.
 So my leg is probably fine.
 It won’t need to be amputated… at least not yet 🙂

 As I prepared to fall asleep, I reviewed my progress today.
 I was impressed with myself.
 Yesterday had been a difficult and slow day.
 Today was much easier by comparison.
 I’d hiked close to 21 miles today, which isn’t bad for day 2 of my thru-hike.